CURING LIVE ROCK

 Good rock and a good set up look like a real reef.

-There a plenty of pictures in books and on the Net.
+There are plenty of pictures in books and on the Net.

 Our customer photo page has many EXCELLENT